-A: Yes, we provide an online legislative database.
+A: Yes, we provide access to legislation that is currently under consideration by Council as well as legislation that has already been acted on by Council.
 Call or e-mail us if you’re having trouble finding what you need.

 Q: I found an ordinance in your database that I need to see, but it’s from before 1996 and the text is not online.
 Is there a way I can see the whole thing?